MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Prerequisites ##

-To create a team flow or add/remove an owner from a team flow, you must have a [paid Microsoft Flow plan](https://flow.microsoft.com/pricing/) and be the creator or an owner of a flow.
+You must have a [paid Microsoft Flow plan](https://flow.microsoft.com/pricing/) to create a team flow.
+Additionally, you must be the creator or owner to add/remove owners from a team flow.

 ## Create a team flow ##